 When the icon is green, HD is on and you're streaming at a resolution of 720p.

-• To stream up to 720p you have to have a camera that supports it.
+To stream up to 720p you have to have a camera that supports it.
 Most modern webcams and laptops support a 720p resolution, but if yours doesn't, you may also need to toggle the HD option off.

-Crowdcast saves the settings from your most recent session, so you only need to set it once and it'll remember it for next time.
+Crowdcast saves the settings from your most recent session, so you only need to set it once.
+Your settings will stay the same for your next event.

 Have questions or suggestions?
 Email us at [email protected].
 Happy Crowdcasting! 🎥